vys5hb/Fantasy-Football-QB-Predictor/README.md

 - Created "NextYearFantPt/G" for prediction

 ## Feature Selection
 I used mlxtend's Sequential Feature Selector(SFS) to run a forward feature selection on all relevant quantitative variables.
-This helped me limit total training features to 15, to avoid multicollinearity and overfitting in my model.
+This helped me limit total training features to a range between 12 and 20, to avoid multicollinearity and overfitting in my model.
 I evaluated the features using root mean squared error as my scoring variable.

-The final 15 features selected were:
+The final 14 features selected were:

-`Selected Features: ['PassTDs', 'RushTDs', 'Fmb', '2PM', '2PP', 'PassTD/G', 'RushTD/G', 'AllPro', '#ofY', 'CompPropLast2Y', 'PassTD/GLast2Y', 'RushYds/GLast2Y', 'RushYds/GLast3Y', 'FantPts/GLast2Y', 'FantPts/GLast3Y']`
+`Selected Features: ['PassTDs', 'Fmb', 'FantPts', 'Year', 'PassTD/G', 'AllPro', '#ofY', 'CompPropLast2Y', 'PassAtts/GLast2Y', 'PassYds/GLast3Y', 'Turnovers/GLast2Y', 'Turnovers/GLast3Y', 'FantPts/GLast2Y', 'FantPts/GLast3Y']`

 ## Model Training
-I trained my model using XGBoost's Regressor (XGBRegressor) using my 15 selected features.
+I trained my model using XGBoost's Regressor (XGBRegressor) using my 14 selected features.

 To maximize performance and minimize overfitting, I split the dataset:
-- 50% training
+- 60% training
-- 35% validation
+- 20% validation
-- 15% testing
+- 20% testing

 One key challenge was determining the most optimal hyperparameters for my model.
-I manually tuned parameters through trial and error.
-The use of early_stopping_rounds helped prevent some overfitting.
+The use of lasso regularization, ridge regularization, gamma, subsampling, and early_stopping_rounds helped prevent some over fitting, correcting for variance while keeping bias minimal.

 The best configuration was:
-- n_estimators = 500
+- n_estimators = 400
-- learning_rate = 0.04
+- learning_rate = 0.03
-- max_depth = 6
+- max_depth = 4
-- early_stopping_rounds = 20
+- early_stopping_rounds = 30
+- reg_alpha = 1
+- reg_lambda = 4
+- gamma = 0.3
+- subsample = 0.8
+- colsample_bytree = 0.8
+- min_child_weight = 5

 ## Model Evaluation & Regression Results
 I evaluated my model using the regression results displayed below.
 I also visualized feature importance in [feature_importance.png](results/feature_importance.png).
 ![Feature Importance](results/feature_importance.png)

+`Training RMSE = 2.37, Train MAE = 1.88, Train R2 = 0.69`
-`Testing RMSE = 3.38, Test MAE = 2.58, Test R2 = 0.31`
+`Validation RMSE = 3.48, Validation MAE = 2.75, Validation R2 = 0.25`

-`Training RMSE = 0.97, Train MAE = 0.70, Train R2 = 0.95`
+`Testing RMSE = 3.80, Test MAE = 3.02, Test R2 = 0.39`

-My training R2 indicates that the model fits the training data well, explaining 95% of the variance in QB fantasy performance.

-My testing R2 indicates that on future data, my model explains 31% of variance in QB fantasy performance.
-The RMSE of 3.38 implies that my predictions, on average, will vary from the true value by 3.38 fantasy points per game.
+To prevent overfitting, I tried to limit the gap between training to validation & testing regression outputs, even at the cost of hurting overall model performance.
+This is to allow the model to predict new data with lower variance than if there were to be a large gap between training to validation & testing regression outputs.

-The gap between my training and testing regression outputs suggest that there is overfitting in my model.
-These could be due to the relatively small dataset, noisy data, or the unpredictable nature of NFL games.
+As the model prevents overfitting pretty well, the regression outputs are not optimal.
+This could be due to the relatively small dataset, noisy data, or the unpredictable nature of NFL games.
 This model can still capture general trends that may differentiate high-performing QBs from low-performing QBs.

 Other features like strength of schedule, team performance, and injury history could improve testing performance.